LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 </figure>

-## Setup simulations
+## LPhyBEAST and Batch processing

-The GUI LPhy studio is not convenient for batch processing.
+The GUI LPhy studio is not convenient for batch processing, and does not have inference engine.
-We recommend to use LPhyBEAST to run the following command in the terminal, which will log true values and true trees from the simulations, and also create BEAST 2 XMLs for Bayesian inference.
+But we can use the following command in the terminal to create XMLs for simulations through LPhyBEAST, and then run these XMLs using BEAST 2:

 ```
 $LPhyBEAST -r 110 -l 50000000